 Henry Moore OM, CH (1898–1986) achieved levels of success and recognition in the post-war years that arguably exceeded that of any other twentieth-century British artist.
 Through public commissions and regular exhibitions at home and abroad Moore’s work seemed omnipresent to succeeding generations.
 Perhaps inevitably, Moore’s public visibility was a double-edged sword: although broadly popular, his sculpture came to exemplify for some a middle-of-the-road modernism that hardly seemed modern at all.

 Whether despite or because of his status as an elder statesman of modern British art, Moore remained mostly exempt from critical reappraisal in the decades following his death.
 Although recent critical assessments have begun to uncover Moore’s roots in particular aesthetic, social and historical contexts, much of this scholarship has focused on work created during the first four decades of Moore’s career (1920s–1950s).
-Building on the developing momentum of Moore studies, Henry Moore: Sculptural Process and Public Identity aims to expand understanding of Henry Moore’s artistic ideas and working processes throughout his career, and assess his impact on visual culture across the twentieth century.
+Building on the developing momentum of Moore studies, Henry Moore: Sculptural Process and Public Identity aimed to expand understanding of Henry Moore’s artistic ideas and working processes throughout his career, and to assess his impact on visual culture across the twentieth century.

-The second theme explores the reception of Moore’s work and his public identity.
-The project will assess how Moore’s public image was constructed within printed and broadcast media, and in photography, newsreels and film.
+The second theme explored the reception of Moore’s work and his public identity.
+The project assessed how Moore’s public image was constructed within printed and broadcast media, and in photography, newsreels and film.
 During the last two decades of his life Moore was regarded as the elder statesman of not only British art, but international modernism.
 How did he achieve this status, and how did he respond to his classification as both an English and global artist?
 How did Moore manage and sustain relationships with key supporters and to what extent did they guarantee his place in art history?
 What role was played by dissenting critics who challenged the dominant projections of Moore and positive assessments of his work?

 Supported by The Henry Moore Foundation and an award from the Arts and Humanities Research Council of a Collaborative Doctoral Studentship with the University of York.